department-of-veterans-affairs/vets-design-system-documentation/src/_documentation/for-developers.md

 This line installs Formation as a dependency.
 You can use the compiled files found in the `node_modules/@department-of-veterans-affairs/formation/dist` directory.

 If you would like to use the un-compiled Sass files instead, you can find those in the `node_modules/@department-of-veterans-affairs/formation/sass` directory.

-**Note:** We do not recommend editing files in the `node_modules` directory because once the packages are updated, you will lose all of your edits.
-We recommend using [gulp](https://gulpjs.com/) to move files from your `node_modules` directory into your project folders.
-To see how this documentation site is moving files, look at the [gulp build script](https://github.com/department-of-veterans-affairs/vets-design-system-documentation/blob/master/config/gulp/build.js).

 Place the contents of the `dist` folder in your project.
 In this example, we placed the formation `dist` contents into `assets/formation/`, but you can place them anywhere in your project that you like.
 The `fonts/` and `img/` directories should remain relative to `formation.min.css`.